nunit/docs/docs/articles/nunit/technical-notes/usage/Debugging-Support.md

 block.
 This allows user to break execution on exception and inspect tested code state at time of failure.

-Because this behavior is useful only for debugging, it is not active without attached debugger (`Debugger.IsAttached = true`).
+Because this behavior is useful only for debugging, it is not activated without an attached debugger (`Debugger.IsAttached = true`).